AI

 External AI Agent Integration

-For users who prefer to use external AI services, such as VAPI or other AI agent service providers, VoIPBin offers media stream access.
+For users who prefer to use external AI services, VoIPBin offers media stream access via MCP (Media Control Protocol).
 This allows third-party AI engines to process voice data directly, enabling deeper customization and advanced AI capabilities.

 Using the AI